-Veterans Day is an official United States holiday which honors people who have served in armed service.
+Veterans Day is an official United States holiday that honors people who have served in our armed services.
 Veterans Day annually falls on November 11.
-This day is the anniversary of the signing of the armistice of WWI.
-In 2021, the holiday will fall on Thursday, Government offices and banks are closed on Veterans Day.

 This fall, Zoom from a beachfront room at Tolovana Inn in Cannon Beach.

 With free internet throughout the resort, you can make Tolovana Inn your virtual office or coastal classroom.
 Then, when the work is complete, experience ‘hands-on” learning and outdoor recreation at Oregon’s favorite beach destination.

 The Cannon Beach Historical Society and Museum website provides great content to enlighten you about the area.
 First, start with a fun, interactive online quiz that will test your knowledge of local lore.

 Secondly, you can learn about the three cannons of Cannon Beach.
 The first cannon, which inspired the name of the town, washed ashore in 1898.
 The cannon was part of the armament of the USS Shark which sank in high seas.
 Two more cannons, from the same schooner, were discovered on the coast in 2008.

 Thirdly, check out old photos online of popular historical sites around town.
 From Bill’s Tavern to the original Osburns’ Grocery sites, you’ll recognize many locations.
 The old Warren Hotel site built by homesteaders in 1911 is where Tolovana Inn sits today.
 After you’ve done some research, venture out to see some of the notable sites.